 Also, customer success benefits a lot from analyzing data and using it for proactive customer service.
 The CS team wants their customers to learn how to use a product to meet their goals.
 What if the team sees product usage is declining?
 Or that the customer isn’t on track to meet their targets?
 That’s when they can proactively reach out to provide solutions before the customer slips away.

 Being proactive means being transparent and ready to offer solutions and information when needed.
-This means weaving it in your strategy whenever possible.
+This means weaving it into your strategy whenever possible.

 Mapping out the order process?
 Make sure your customer knows the state of their order at all times, either with tracking codes or with carefully timed SMS.
 Trying to improve your site navigation?
 Do a redesign focusing on UX.
 Want to make sure people don’t abandon their shopping carts?
 Make it simple, as you would like it to be if you were in the customer’s shoes.